 My “Go To” Jam

 Everyone has a go-to jam.
-It fits any mood you could ever be in, and you’ve listened to it several hundred times in your life.
+It fits any mood you could ever be in, and you’ve listened to it lord knows how times in your life.
 It is the first piece of music you want to hear when you are glowing after a show, ready to conquer the world.
 It is the first piece of music you want to listen to after a hard day at work.
 It is the only piece of music you could never possibly get sick of, even if played on a loop in your head forever.
-It is that analog tape you played to death, that CD you never lost, and now it is forever stored on your computer, iPod, and several other devices.
-It is part of you; you feel like what you hear- it just all fits.
-For me, there is only one answer to this scenario- the “Tweezer” from Auburn Hills ’97.
+It is that analog tape you wore out, that CD you never lost, and now it is forever stored on your computer, iPod, and phone.
+It is part of you; you feel the music more than listen to it—it just all fits.
+For me, there is only one answer to this scenario—the “Tweezer” from Auburn Hills ’97.

-The funk was as thick as ever, dripping from the rafters of The Palace like vines of a prehistoric era.
-The band was so precise, they sounded like a machine.
-Cohesive and imaginative, Phish threw down a groove session that holds up to any of that famed fall.
-So polished and nuanced, their “funk” had become an entity all its own, as there was really no word to describe their massive musical textures.
-It was larger than life, and in Detroit that night, every note filled the arena with purpose and meaning.
-The band members played off of each other flawlessly, channeling the Spaulding burgers Michael once dropped against the Pistons in the very same building.
+The funk was as thick as ever, dripping from the rafters of The Palace like vines of a prehistoric jungle prehistoric.
+With machine-like precision, Phish threw down a groove session that holds up to any of that famed fall.
+By this point in the tour, their polished and nuanced “funk” had become a living and breathing entity all its own, every note fulfilling a specific purpose and holding mythological meaning.
+The music engulfed the arena and united all present in one collective consciousness.

-Before the band took it out to another galaxy, they sat into one more funk groove, climaxing in a classic ’97 guitar-scratching, stop and start section.
-But directly following this, Trey played a lead melody that galloped the music outwards into the cosmos.
-As the band joined this celestial path, Trey opened up the universe with one gorgeous lick- and if you know this jam even slightly, you know the one I mean.
-Within a few minutes we had time traveled from the Mesozoic era to outer space.
+Page and Trey laid down some effected textures and began a very gradual build out of the lockstep funk into a more futuristic milieu.
+Before the band took it out to another galaxy, however, they sat into one more funk pattern, climaxing the opening half of the jam in a classic ’97 guitar-scratching, stop-start groove.
+Directly following this, Trey played a lead melody that galloped the music outwards into the cosmos.
+As the band followed his celestial lead, Trey opened a wormhole with one majestic lick—and if you know this jam even slightly, you know the one I mean.
+Within a few minutes we had traveled from the Mesozoic era to place outside of space and time.

-From here the music became poetry.
-Taking an awing path of psychedelic exploration, the band visited a transcendent plane that we dream about.
-Over-taking every atom of energy in the building, the music transformed into a seething dungeon of the unknown.
-Taking a turn for the dark and dramatic, the ensuing improv was one of the most powerful passages of music I have ever witnessed.
-Phish explored the deepest of places and never once missed a beat.
-The band put on a display that no other four humans on earth could even approach.
+From here the music became poetry over which the bards of history would drool.
+Embarking on awe-inducing path of exploration, Phish transformed The Palace into an alternate, dimension of pure transcendence.
+Taking a turn for the dark and dramatic, the music harnessing every atom of energy in the building and beyond, transforming into seething odyssey of the unknown.
+The ensuing improv was the most powerful passage of music I have ever witnessed.
+Phish plunged the deepest of places within us all and never once missed a beat.
+The band put on a display that no other four humans on earth could even approach, echoing the soundtrack of the universe’s creation.

-As this colossal segment peaked, the band emerged from the eerie swamps of the mind with another groove!?
+As this colossal segment peaked, the band tore right into “Izabella” without wasting a breath.
 Whoa!
-Before we could even process what was happening, we found ourselves smack in the middle of “Tweezer > Izabella,” a term that would live on forever in Phish lore.
-The ensuing “Izabella” would produce the most full-on dance rhythms ever heard from the song, and the band would go on to create one of the greatest sets of the late ’90s.
+We found ourselves smack in the middle of “Tweezabella,” a term that would live on forever in Phish lore.
+The ensuing “Izabella” produced the most full-on dance rhythms ever heard from the song, and the band would go on to create one of the greatest sets of their greatest tour.

 LISTEN NOW: